Work with cross-region replication

 --network=NETWORK \

-• SECONDARY_CLUSTER_ID is the ID of the secondary cluster you're creating.
+• CLUSTER_ID: the ID of the secondary cluster that you're creating.
 The ID must be 1 to 63 characters and use only lowercase letters, numbers, or hyphens.
-It must start with a lowercase letter and end with a lowercase letter or number.
+It must start with a lowercase letter, end with a lowercase letter or number, and be unique in its region.

-• PROJECT_ID is the ID of the project where you want to create the secondary cluster.
-This is the same project where your primary cluster is located.
+• PROJECT_ID: the ID of the project where you want to create the secondary cluster.
+This is the same project where the primary cluster is located.

-• NETWORK is the network used to create your instance.
-It must use the format: projects/NETWORK_PROJECT_ID/global/networks/NETWORK_ID.
-The network ID used here must match the network ID used by the service connection policy.
-Otherwise, the create operation fails.
+• NETWORK: the network used to create the cluster.
+It must use this format: projects/NETWORK_PROJECT_ID/global/networks/NETWORK_ID.
+The network ID that you use must match the network ID that the service connection policy uses.
+Otherwise, you can't create the secondary cluster.

-• PRIMARY_CLUSTER_RESOURCE_PATH is the path of your primary cluster.
-For example, projects/my-project/locations/us-central1/clusters/my-redis-cluster.
-You can choose any cluster in your project to be the primary, as long as it's not already a secondary cluster.
+• PRIMARY_CLUSTER_PATH: the path of the primary cluster.
+For example: projects/my-project/locations/us-central1/clusters/my-primary-cluster.
+You can choose any cluster in your project to be the primary cluster, as long as it's not a secondary cluster.

 For example: